 In the last few years, mechanical and acoustic metamaterials have attracted the attention from different areas of research because of their unique behavior.
-Such smart materials are artificial structured lattices whose mechanical properties are mainly derived by their geometrical structure rather than their chemical composition (refer, e.g., to papers [1], [2]).
-The class of "extremal materials" has been introduced in Ref.
-[3] to define materials that behave as extremely stiff in some deformation modes while very soft in others.
-These are called uni-mode, bi-mode, tri-mode, quadramode and penta-mode materials, from the number of small deformation modes they can achieve.
+Such smart materials are artificial structured lattices whose mechanical properties are mainly derived by their geometrical structure rather than their chemical composition (refer, e.g., to papers [1][2]).
+The class of "extremal materials" has been introduced in [3] to define materials that behave as extremely stiff in some mode of deformation and extremely soft in other modes.
+These are called uni-mode, bi-mode, tri-mode, quadra-mode and penta-mode materials, deriving from the number of the small mode of deformation they can achieve.
 This definition applies to a special class of mechanical metamaterials - composite materials, structural foams, cellular materials, etc. - which feature special mechanical properties.
-A specific category of extremal materials, called pentamode metamaterials, have received particular attention in the literature.
-In particular, 3D printing techniques have been employed to manufacture such materials both at the macroscale [4], [5], and microscale [6].
+A specific category of extremal materials, called penta-mode meta-materials, have received particular attention in the literature.
+In particular, 3D printing techniques have been employed to manufacture such materials both at the macroscale [4][5] and microscale [6].

-Pentamode metamaterials have five very small eigenvalues,

-meaning that they are very soft in five out of six principal directions of the elasticity tensor.
+Pentamode metamaterials have five very small eigenvalues, meaning that they are very soft in five out of six principal directions of the elasticity tensor.
 This means that they show a very large bulk modulus (B), as compared to their shear modulus (G).
-The properties peculiar to pentamode metamaterials lead them to be suitable for many applications, such as transformation acoustics and elasto-mechanical cloak (refer, e.g., to [7-10] and the references therein).
+The properties peculiar to pentamode metamaterials lead them to be suitable for many applications, such as transformation acoustics and elasto-mechanical cloak (refer, e.g., to [7]-[10] and the references therein).
 Their potential in different engineering fields is still only partially explored.